roxanneluo/Pepper-s-Cone-Unity/README.md

 the latest GoogleVR SDK supports that.

 Currently, all GoogleVR related files are in `Assets/GoogleVR` and `Assets/Plugins`.
-Only the gameobject `RotationManager` and the script `Assets/Scripts/RotationManager.cs` need to be changed for updating GVR.
+Only these folders, the gameobject `RotationManager` and the script `Assets/Scripts/RotationManager.cs` need to be changed for updating GVR.

 ## Citation